Skip to main content

 About the Center

-We invite you to explore the upcoming events, lectures, programs and conferences and consider becoming a part of this ongoing discourse.
+We invite you to explore upcoming conferences, lectures, and other programs and consider joining the ongoing discourse about issues affecting Montana.

 The Wheeler Center is 100% privately funded and your donation will help carry on the legacy of Senator Wheeler.
 All contributions are tax deductible.